BitcoinUnlimited/BUIP/BUIP-HF/buip-hf-technical-spec.md

 ### REQ-4-1 (require "fork EB" configured to at least 8MB at startup)

-If BUIP-UAHF is not disabled (see REQ-DISABLE), the client shall enforce that the "fork EB" is configured to at least 8,000,000 (bytes) by raising an error during startup requesting the user to ensure adequate configuration.
+If BUIP-HF is not disabled (see REQ-DISABLE), the client shall enforce that the "fork EB" is configured to at least 8,000,000 (bytes) by raising an error during startup requesting the user to ensure adequate configuration.